HeyPouya/StarWars/README.md

 ### How app works

-This application is designed to find StarWars characters and see their detilas like heght, language, movies and...
+This application is designed to find StarWars characters and see their detilas like height, language, movies and...

 ### Technologies and Architecture